Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Jorge Beltrán} received his his M.Sc degree in Robotics and Automation from Universidad Carlos III de Madrid, Spain, in 2016.
+\begin{IEEEbiography}[{ }]{Jorge Beltrán} received his M.Sc degree in Robotics and Automation from Universidad Carlos III de Madrid, Spain, in 2016.
 He is currently pursuing his Ph.D. in Electrical, Electronic and Automatic Engineering at the same University.
-Since 2014, he is part of the Intelligent Systems Laboratory, where he worked as a Research Assistant.
-His research interest includes sensor calibration, deep learning, and sensor fusion for object detection in the field of automated vehicles. \end{IEEEbiography}
+His research work lies in the field of perception systems for autonomous vehicles, focusing on multi-modal sensor calibration, sensor fusion, and 3D object detection using deep neural networks. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Carlos Guindel} received the Ph.D. degree in Electrical Engineering, Electronics and Automation from the University Carlos III of Madrid, Spain, in 2019, where he is currently a postdoctoral researcher.
+His research focuses on the application of deep learning techniques to the intelligent transportation systems field, covering topics such as object detection, pose estimation, and sensor fusion. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Carlos Guindel} received his Ph.D. degree in Electrical, Electronic and Automatic Engineering from Universidad Carlos III de Madrid (Spain) in 2019.
-He is with the Intelligent Systems Laboratory (LSI) research group since 2011.
-His research interests include computer vision and deep learning, with a focus on their application to environment perception in automated vehicles. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Arturo de la Escalera} obtained his Ph.D. degree in Robotics in 1995 from Universidad Politecnica de Madrid (Spain).
+In 1993, he joined the Department of Systems Engineering and Automation at Universidad Carlos III de Madrid (Spain), where he became an Associate Professor in 1997 and Full Professor in 2018.
+His current research interests include Robotics and Intelligent Transportation Systems, with special emphasis on environment perception. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fernando Garc\'{i}a} received his Ph.D. degree in Electrical, Electronic and Automatic Engineering from Universidad Carlos III de Madrid in 2012 where he works as Associate Professor.
 His research interests are perception and data fusion, mainly applied to vehicles and robotics.
-He is member of the Board of governors of the IEEE-ITS Society since 2017 and chair of the Spanish chapter for the period 2019-2020. \end{IEEEbiography}
+He is member of the Board of governors of the IEEE-ITS Society since 2017 and chair of the Spanish chapter for the period 2019-2020.
+He was recipient of IEEE ITS Young Researcher/Engineer Award 2021. \end{IEEEbiography}